Neto Scariot

 The goal is for it to be simple and accessible, to ensure evangelization within the internal product, development, and marketing sectors, which will continuously use this new system.

-We deployed a web app with all Foundations, Figma Tokens, Guidelines, and Components, ready for use.
+We deployed a web app with all Foundations, Figma/Code Tokens, Brand Guidelines,

 Users